Sainte-Anne River (Grande Rivière tributary)

-The Sainte-Anne River (in French: rivière Sainte-Anne) flows successively in the unorganized territory of Petit-Lac-Sainte-Anne and in the municipalities of Saint-Onésime-d'Ixworth, in the Kamouraska Regional County Municipality, in the administrative region of Bas-Saint-Laurent, in Quebec, in Canada.
+The Sainte-Anne River (in French: rivière Sainte-Anne) flows successively in the unorganized territory of Petit-Lac-Sainte-Anne and in the city of La Pocatière, in the Kamouraska Regional County Municipality, in the administrative region of Bas-Saint-Laurent, in Quebec, in Canada.

 The Sainte-Anne river is a tributary of the east bank of Grande Rivière, which flows on the east bank of the Ouelle River which empties in turn on the south shore of the St. Lawrence River at the height of Rivière-Ouelle.

 Geography

 The Sainte-Anne River has its source at Petit lac Sainte-Anne (length: 2.1 km; altitude: 350 m) which is connected to lac Saint-Anne (length: 3.1 km; altitude: 350 m), located to the west of the first.
 This last lake straddles the boundary between the municipality of Sainte-Perpétue.
 These two water bodies are interconnected by a 0.6 km long strait in an east–west direction.
 These bodies of water are part of the unorganized territory of Petit-Lac-Sainte-Anne, located in the heart of Notre Dame Mountains.
 This spring is located at 24.4 km south-east of the south shore of the St. Lawrence River, at 17.1 km south-east of the village center from Saint-Onésime-d'Ixworth, to 18.4 km north-east of the village center of Sainte-Perpétue and to 26.3 km southeast of the village center of Mont-Carmel.

 From the retention dyke at the north mouth of Petit lac Sainte-Anne, the Sainte-Anne river flows entirely through a forest environment over 8.9 km, divided into the following segments: